 - Personnel selected for attendance should be assigned or pending assignment to SC/SA management positions in SCOs or Defense Attaché Offices (DAOs) overseas, geographic combatant commands (CCMDs), or CCMD component commands.
 Students must have at least one year remaining in their assignment to be eligible for DISCS training.
 Exceptions to this standard require the approval of the DISCS Commandant.

 - SCO and Defense Attaché Office (DAO) personnel with responsibilities related to SC/SA management are required by DoD Instruction 5132.13 to complete this course; attendance at DISCS is mandatory, unless the course has been completed satisfactorily within the previous five years.
 Senior Defense Officials/Defense Attachés (SDO/DATTs) shall, if in the grade of O-6 or below, attend the SCM-O at DISCS.
 SDO/DATTs in the grade of O-7 and above should attend the SCM-E or SCM-P3 at DISCS.
-Any waiver to for the requirement to attend must be submitted in accordance with these procedures.
+Any waiver for the requirement to attend must be submitted in accordance with these procedures.

 - U.S. Government employees and contractor equivalents are eligible for attendance.